 Our selective and active acquisition program is another important element of our corporate strategy.
 Historically, we have invested billions of dollars to acquire a number of complementary companies, products, services and technologies.
-We acquired certain companies and technologies during the first half of fiscal 2024 and full year fiscal 2023, including Cerner Corporation (Cerner).
-Refer to Note 2 of Notes to Condensed Consolidated Financial Statements included elsewhere in this Quarterly Report for additional information related to our acquisition of Cerner and our other recent acquisitions.
 As compelling opportunities become available, we may acquire companies, products, services and technologies in furtherance of our corporate strategy.